-- ✓ Maximize the efficient use of the existing and future County transportation system by reducing reliance on automobile travel. - Provide public transportation facilities such as rail transit and commuter rail in major radial and intracounty commuter corridors. - Provide local movement of people and goods through a multi-modal transportation system that provides transportation choices, reduces singleoccupancy-vehicle use, and improves air quality. - Provide park-and-ride lots along major intercounty and intracounty corridors and at transfer points such as rail stations. - Provide a street network level of service as high as practical, recognizing the social, environmental and financial constraints associated with diverse areas of the County. - Ensure that improvements to the transportation system are cost-effective and consistent with environmental, land use, social, and economic goals. - Enhance public transportation corridors and conduct further studies to identify the feasibility of alternative modes and levels of service. - ✓ Provide safe and convenient non-motorized access (e.g., sidewalks, pedestrian crosswalk signals and markings, trails, on-road bicycle routes and secure bicycle parking) and user amenities (e.g., paved waiting areas, bus shelters and route/schedule information) to make transit services and facilities more convenient and attractive. - Improve the speed, quality, reliability, convenience and productivity of transit service.
+- ✓ Maximize the efficient use of the existing and future County transportation system by reducing reliance on automobile travel. - Provide public transportation facilities such as rail transit and commuter rail in major radial and intracounty commuter corridors. - Provide local movement of people and goods through a multi-modal transportation system that provides transportation choices, reduces singleoccupancy-vehicle use, and improves air quality. - Provide park-and-ride lots along major intercounty and intracounty corridors and at transfer points such as rail stations. - ✓ Provide a street network level of service as high as practical, recognizing the social, environmental and financial constraints associated with diverse areas of the County. - Ensure that improvements to the transportation system are cost-effective and consistent with environmental, land use, social, and economic goals. - Enhance public transportation corridors and conduct further studies to identify the feasibility of alternative modes and levels of service. - ✓ Provide safe and convenient non-motorized access (e.g., sidewalks, pedestrian crosswalk signals and markings, trails, on-road bicycle routes and secure bicycle parking) and user amenities (e.g., paved waiting areas, bus shelters and route/schedule information) to make transit services and facilities more convenient and attractive. - Improve the speed, quality, reliability, convenience and productivity of transit service.

-Source: 2007 Edition of the Comprehensive Plan, Policy Plan Element, Transportation Section , as amended.
+Source: 2007 Edition of the Comprehensive Plan, Policy Plan Element, Transportation Section, as amended.

 Transportation legislation and federal public transportation grants continue to change the way that Fairfax County programs and implements transportation projects.

-On April 4, 2007 the General Assembly passed the Governor's substitute for House Bill 3202 (HB 3202).
-Under the provisions of House Bill (HB) 3202, local jurisdictions within Northern Virginia were given the authority to raise new revenue.
-Among the new sources of local revenue, HB 3202 enabled Northern Virginia jurisdictions to increase the commercial real estate tax, which was previously held to the same value as the residential real estate tax, by up to 25 cents per \$100 assessed value in support of transportation.
-In 2012, the General Assembly extended the 12.5 cent tax rate limit until 2018.
-In FY 2015, this rate will generate approximately \$50.5 million.
+In 2007, the General Assembly passed House Bill 3202 (HB 3202), which provided local jurisdictions within Northern Virginia the authority to raise new revenue.
+Among the new sources of local revenue, HB 3202 enabled Northern Virginia jurisdictions to implement a commercial real estate (C&I) tax, which was previously held to the same value as the residential real estate tax, by up to 25 cents per \$100 assessed value in support of transportation.
+The General Assembly has since capped that rate at 12.5 cents.
+The Board of Supervisors increased this rate to 12.5 cents per \$100 valuation effective July 1, 2013.
+In FY 2015, this rate will generate approximately \$51.6 million.